Customer Relationship Management: Customer retention as a competitive advantage

 Customer Relationship Management (CRM) includes the planning, management and optimization of all interactions with business partners.
 It is the holistic care of customer relationships.

-But especially in competitive markets, Relationship Management is an essential cornerstone that is also worthwhile for start-ups and small businesses.
+However, especially in highly competitive markets, Customer Relationship Management is an important pillar that is also worthwhile for start-ups and small companies.
 Today’s digital tools and leading-edge CRM systems make it possible for even small companies to realize a big impact – and to do it extremely efficiently.

-This is why we are exploring the question: What makes for good Relationship Management?
+This is why we are exploring the question: What makes good Customer Relationship Management?

 “With good Customer Relationship Management in place, companies can take care of their customers as locally and competently as possible so they can continue to grow their customer relationships.”